 Not stating what is most important to you: If you are most concerned about how you will financially support yourself during and after your divorce, let the attorney know this is a major priority for you.
 This way, you won’t spend the time talking about custody rights if you and your spouse have already agreed upon this.
 If you strongly want to stay in your marital home, tell this to the attorney, so that he or she can focus on advising you how this is possible.

 Are you ready to meet with an attorney?
 If you have filed or are thinking of filing for divorce, our experienced and knowledgeable attorneys can assist you.
-Please contact us to schedule your free initial attorney consultation.
+Please contact us to schedule your confidential attorney consultation.